Fianna Fail set for most seats amid uncertainty over rotating taoiseach re-run

 “We have seen significant gains for us in Labour and we will be coming back with a bigger parliamentary party.”

-On Sunday, Mr O’Gorman said he had “no regrets” about going into the three-party government in 2020, but said the two main coalition partners did them “no favours”.
+On Sunday, he said he had “no regrets” about going into the three-party government in 2020, but added that the two main coalition partners did the Greens “no favours”.

 “We have a very distinct political philosophy from Fianna Fail and Fine Gael, it is harder to see the difference between those two parties, and I think if they go into government again, which looks likely, the difference is more and more difficult to see,” he said.